achillesp/matryoshka/readme.md

 php artisan vendor publish --provider=MatryoshkaServiceProvider --tag=config
 ```

 In the config file you can set the tag that the cache uses.
-You can also set it to null if you can't use a cache that supports tagging (eg. Memcached or Redis).
+If you can't use a cache that supports tagging, set it to null.

-Also in the config file, you can set whether you want to flush caches on local machine to help with development.
+Also in the config file, you can set whether you want to flush caches on your local machine to help with development.

 ## Usage